Tiger-0512/compare-decisiontree-randomforest/README.md

 # Compare RandomForest with DecisionTree by using Kaggle tutorial
+This notebook compares RandomForest with DecisionTree in the points below
+- Accuracy of the validation
+- Precision, Recall, and F1 Score
+- Important features
+- ROC Curve and AUC
+- Model Tree

 ## Use this in Kaggle notebook
 - Run the command below in notebook